The project consortium consists of partners with broad expertise who cover all the know-how in the energy system :

 Siemens AG is a global powerhouse in electronics and electrical engineering.
 Operating in the fields of automation, digitalization and electrification, Siemens holds leading market positions in all its business areas.

 Within its R&D initiative ‘Future Energy Systems’ Siemens Corporate Technology has build up deep knowledge on macro- and project-level energy system design.
-Special focus is set on the flexibility that sector coupling can provide to
+Special focus is set on the flexibility that sector coupling can provide to multi-modal energy systems.

 The Institute for High Voltage Technology of the RWTH Aachen University has great expertise and detailed knowledge about the energy system as a whole, especially in market analyses and electrical transmission grid calculations.
 Specialized tools to tackle challenging questions within the energy system, alongside efficient optimization and decomposition methods, have been developed in the past.
 Recent research focuses on the topic of multi-energy systems and sector coupling to increase the flexibility of the energy system and facilitate the integration of renewable energies.